donggenHan/MyNote/English/Musk-加州理工演讲.md

 One of which is PayPal, Maybe it's helpful to say, one of the things that was important then in the creation of PayPal was how it started.

+Because the initial thought with PayPal was to create a conglomeration of financial services, So if you have one place where all of your financial services needs could be seamlessly intergrated and works smoothly.

+And we had a little feature, which was throught e-mail payments.

+Whenever we'd show the system off to someone, we'd show the hard part, which was the conglomeration of financial services, which is quite difficult to put together.
+Nobody was interested.

+Then we showed people e-mail payments, which was quiet easy, and everybody w